-- Courses will not be acceptable if they are repeats of previously passed courses taken within the last six years, or if they cover similar material to previously passed courses taken within the last six years.
+- Courses will not be acceptable if they are repeats of previously passed courses taken within the last ten years, or if they cover similar material to previously passed courses taken within the last ten years.

-- Courses reporting grades as Honours, Pass-Fail, or Satisfactory-Unsatisfactory cannot be evaluated.
+- Courses reporting grades as Honours, Pass-Fail, or Satisfactory-Unsatisfactory cannot normally be evaluated.

 - Courses completed in the context of International Baccalaureate (IB) or Advanced Placement (AP) programs will only be accepted if credit has been granted from the home post-secondary institution and in situations where the applicant would not otherwise meet the prerequisites for the DVM program.

-- Any of the prescribed courses will not be acceptable if they were completed more than six full academic years before the date of application.
+- Any of the prescribed courses will not normally be acceptable if they were completed more than ten full academic years before the date of application.

 - All of the prescribed science courses must be considered “core” science courses and be eligible to fulfill requirements for an undergraduate science degree at the home post-secondary institution in order to be accepted.